shapeblue/ccs/README.md

 Note: run all the git subtree commands from the parent git repository's root directory and not from plugins or plugins/ccs directory.

-If you're using cloudstack-kubernetes repo (ccs branch) you can start by adding the plugin to plugins directory:
+If you're not using cloudstack-kubernetes repo (ccs branch) you can start by adding the plugin to plugins directory:

     git subtree add -P plugins/ccs sbccs master